- Dog and animal management

 Ineligible purposes that will not be funded include:

-- retrospective projects/work and related costs that have already completed
+- retrospective projects/work and related costs that are already completed

 - capital costs